 Amazon is trying the same trick: a beautiful device (Kindle, iPod), a simple delivery system (Whispernet, iTunes), and a cheap marketplace (amazon.com, iTunes music store).
 Many say that Amazon's greatest strength is Whispernet.
 Maybe so.

 The first two iterations of the Kindle were complete shit in my opinion.
 And the UI is still pretty crappy on the DX.
-That doesn't really matter because Amazon's smartest and biggest move was native PDF support.
-Other book readers, I'm thinking of the Sony PRS-505, claim to support the PDF format.
+That doesn't really matter because Amazon's smartest and biggest portable phone chargers Other book readers, I'm thinking of the Sony PRS-505, claim to support the PDF format.
 But they don't.
 The PDFs are shrunk down for the small screen size and when you use the magnification feature, the document loses it's resolution and words become blurry.
 Not so with Kindle DX.

 Why is the PDF feature a such a big deal?
 Two reasons.